-According to the American Society of Reproductive Medicine, a short luteal phase may have three potential causes, all of which revolve around progesterone.
+According to the American Society of Reproductive Medicine, short luteal phase causes are potentially one of three different things, all of which revolve around progesterone.

 - Low duration progesterone: When progesterone levels are good, but not for long enough.
 When they drop too soon, the period comes too early.

 - Low progesterone levels: Although progesterone levels may not suddenly drop sooner than expected, they are not high enough to sustain a healthy luteal phase.

 - Endometrial progesterone resistance: This involves an impaired response from the uterine lining to the secretion of progesterone during the luteal phase.
 This means that the uterus doesn’t become receptive, even with progesterone present.
 It’s common in those with endometriosis.

 While a short luteal phase usually means low progesterone too, it’s important to note that low progesterone does not always manifest itself in a short luteal phase.
 If you have a healthy luteal phase length, but are still having trouble conceiving, you may want to get your levels checked — especially since progesterone for short luteal phase is is often a quick fix!